OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 After the app is generated, click the download icon near the version information to download the iOS app package (IPA).

-### Distribute the App to the Group of End-Users
+### Distribute the App to the Group of End Users

-There are several ways to distribute your iOS mobile app to a selected group of end-users, such as:
+There are several ways to distribute your iOS mobile app to a selected group of end users, such as:

-* Send the end-users the Service Studio generated QR code, the installation link or the mobile app package (IPA) itself.
+* Send the end users the Service Studio generated QR code, the installation link or the mobile app package (IPA) itself.
 Have in mind that only selected devices specified for the provisioning profile will be able install and launch the app.
 If a given user’s device is not authorized to install the app, the user will get a "Unable to Download App" alert message.
 For more information on registering devices associated with a given provisioning profile, check the [Apple Developer website](<https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW10>).

 * Use the TestFlight Beta Testing program available in [iTunes Connect](<https://itunesconnect.apple.com>).
 After you upload your mobile app package to TestFlight in iTunes Connect, you will be able to invite internal and external testers.
 If you invite external testers, your app will temporarily be held for Beta App Review.
 For more information on using TestFlight, check the [TestFlight help topic](<https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/DistributingYourAppUsingTestFlight/DistributingYourAppUsingTestFlight.html>) in the Apple Developer website.